noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 # Other Texts I Will Reference
 ## 'When they see us' on Netflix
 ### Description
 When they see us is dramatized retelling of the events of "The Central Park Five".
-It focusses on the lives of the members of group before the event as well as its impact on thier personal lives.

 ### Differences in representation
+It focusses on the lives of the members of group before their involvement in the rape case as well as its impact on their personal lives.
+Furthermore, it

 ### Pros/Cons